 - 1. External moderation of internal assessment is carried out by Cambridge. - 2.
-The total marks, or where applicable the internally moderated marks for all candidates, should be submitted to Cambridge separate to the despatch for the moderator.
-The final date, sample sizes and methods for submitting these internally assessed marks are detailed in the Cambridge Handbook. - 3.
-Please send the following to Cambridge to be sent to the moderator: - the recording of candidates' work, and only candidates required for the sample, with the corresponding completed Oral Examination Summary Form.
+The total marks, or where applicable the internally moderated marks for all candidates, should be submitted to Cambridge separately from the despatch for the moderator.
+The final dates, sample sizes and methods for submitting these internally assessed marks are detailed in the Cambridge Administrative Guide. - 3.
+When sending the sample, please include the following: - the recording of candidates' work, and only candidates required for the sample, with the corresponding completed Oral Examination Summary Form.
 On this form place an asterisk () against the candidates' names who are in the sample - the total marks, internally moderated where appropriate, for all candidates. - 4.
 Send the required materials and marks to Cambridge, to arrive by the end of the examination period as advertised in the timetable.
-Do not wait until the end of the assessment period before sending these items. - 5.
+Do not wait until the end of the assessment period before sending these - 5.
 If Cambridge's moderator thinks it is necessary, because the sample received is unsatisfactory or the process of internal moderation at the Centre has not produced a reliable rank order of candidates, Cambridge will request further samples.
 The Centre must send these as soon as the request is received. - 6.
 Feedback following external moderation